emmaudeji/Trivia/README.md

-# Trivia App
+# Trivia_Api

 This contains my project on API and TDD.
-It is part of my projects at Alx-Udacity Full-stack Nanodegree program.
+It is part of my projects at Alx-T/Udacity Full-stack Nanodegree program.